Chris and Karen live at Angusville, Manitoba, Canada

-These dogs are all different in appearance.
-Some have light red coats, while others have a dark red or chocolate coat.
-Some have lots of white, while other dogs, do not have much white.
-Some have large collars, others small collars, some rough coats, others medium coat and some with blue eyes.
+Our dogs are all different, in personality, appearance, and working style.
+We have light and dark border collies in red and white, red and white tricolor and chocolate sables.
+Some have lots of white, while other dogs, do not have as much white.
+Some have large collars, others small collars, some rough coats, curly coats and some with blue eyes.

 I am not a professional trainer, but have trained my own dogs.
 I have found very useful information on the internet, reading books and talking to border collie dog trainers.

 One great resource for people wanting to train their own dogs is Rural Route Videos, "Starting your Border Collie on Cattle, Sheep or Ducks".
-Check out the links page for this very educational video.
-Rural Route Videos is located in Manitoba, Canada and has a variety of other videos available also.

 Before our pups leave the farm they are: